Sulfamethoxazole Explained: Uses, Side Effects, Dosage Instructions

 • Seizures

-• Slow/irregular heartbeat
+• Irregular heartbeat

-• Skin rash
+• Skin rash, blisters, itching

-• Blood disorders
+• Blood disorders (agranulocytosis, aplastic anemia)

-• Liver damage, or lung injury
+• Liver damage or lung injury

-• Swelling ( face/tongue/throat)
+• Swelling (face/tongue/throat)

-• New or worsening lymph node swelling
+• Persistent sore throat, fever, new or worsening lymph node swelling

 • Paleness